kkpan11/commit-and-tag-version/README.md

 ### Tag replacement

-If you've already run `standard-version` when creating your release, you may want to alter the release content and changelog without bumping the version, by using `standard-version --skip.bump`.
+If you've already run `commit-and-tag-version` when creating your release, you may want to alter the release content and changelog without bumping the version, by using `commit-and-tag-version --skip.bump`.
 By default, tagging with an already existing tag make `git` fails.
 You can add the `--tag-force` flag to make use of `-f` option when calling `git tag`, then the existing version tag will be replaced.

 ### CLI Help